 We all need to push for programs and policies that prevent the abuse from starting in the first place.

 When children are “rescued” from trafficking, usually by arresting them for prostitution, there is growing awareness that they don’t have homes to return to.
 They need long-term, trauma-informed aftercare.
 This is wise and proper.
 But this wisdom rarely extends to non-trafficked kids.

 Between 40-60% of child sexual abuse is committed within the child’s family.
 When sexual abuse is alleged during a divorce, the alleged abuser gets custody or unsupervised visitation 85% of the time.
 The allegations of abuse are viewed as a gambit for full custody by a malicious mother, even though research shows this happens less than 2% of the time.

 There is no talk of “rescuing” these non- trafficked children, and except for the Safe Child Act from Stop Abuse Campaign, there is no serious talk of protecting them from abuse.

-For me and so many other incest survivors, the idea of getting paid to do the same sexual acts for strangers I was doing to family for free was appealing.
-Even though I was a college-bound straight A student I had been taught my value in the world.
+For so many other incest survivors and me, the idea of getting paid to do the same sexual acts for strangers I was doing for the family for free was appealing.
+Even though I was a college-bound straight A student, I had been taught my value in the world.
 Many sex abuse survivors echo that feeling.
 The logistics of working as a prostitute in a very small, rural town and concern for my sister were the only things keeping me from that choice.

 Sex trafficking makes good headlines.
-It’s shocking and provides us with a perfect image of victims and bad guys.
+It’s shocking and gives us a perfect image of victims and bad guys.
 Slavery is bad.
 Sexual slavery is worse.
 We get that.